ionic-team/ionic-framework/BREAKING.md

 - The type signature of `value` supports `string | undefined`.
 Previously the type signature was `string | null | undefined`.
   - Developers needing to clear the checked segment item should assign a value of `''` instead of `null`.

+<h4 id="version-7x-select">Select</h4>

+- `ionChange` is no longer emitted when the `value` of `ion-select` is modified externally. `ionChange` is only emitted from user committed changes, such confirming a selected option in the select's overlay.

 <h4 id="version-7x-slides">Slides</h4>